 Current watch batteries nearly all use silver oxide battery technology because that is most efficient when squeezing the last bit of electricity into a confined space for storage.
 This also means that watch batteries are all rated at 1.55V and differ primarily in their physical dimensions.
 Of course, a large watch battery will also be able to store more electricity, and will thus be rated at a higher capacity.

 Over time, the watch industry has added new features such as background lighting or audible alarms to watches.
 Some even feature calculators, digital diaries or other functions.
-This has lead to the development of additional ‘high drain’ versions of watch batteries to feed the extra requirement for power.
+This has led to the development of additional ‘high drain’ versions of watch batteries to feed the extra requirement for power.
 In the IEC ‘standard’ battery designation convention, the low drain or normal version of the watch battery will end with the letter ‘W’, while the high drain version would end in ‘SW’.
-A common watch battery is the SR44W (or the SR44SW for the high drain version).
-Because both versions have the same voltage and same physical dimensions, it is perfectly safe to use the high drain version instead of the regular version.
-Using the regular battery in a high drain watch will however mean that you’ll have to change the battery much earlier.
-This interchangeability has actually led a number of watch battery manufacturers to drop the low drain version, and only produce the high drain version.
-When replacing your watch battery, it is useful to know that there isn’t a reason for alarm when you’re fitting a battery that has a different designation, just because you are upgrading to the high drain version.
+A common watch battery is the SR44W (or the SR44SW for the high-drain version).
+Because both versions have the same voltage and the same physical dimensions, it is perfectly safe to use the high-drain version instead of the regular version.
+Using the regular battery in a high-drain watch will however mean that you’ll have to change the battery much earlier.
+This interchangeability has actually led a number of watch battery manufacturers to drop the low-drain version, and only produce the high-drain version.
+When replacing your watch battery, it is useful to know that there isn’t a reason for an alarm when you’re fitting a battery that has a different designation, just because you are upgrading to the high-drain version.

 • The air electrode absorbs oxygen to generate electrical current on discharge and expels oxygen during battery recharge.

 • On discharge, oxygen is brought into the cell, so there’s no need to enclose a heavy metal oxidizer.